Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Context-aware Decoding using Document-level Language Model

-Our \textsc{d-lm} explicitly models sentence boundaries.
-We generate training examples for \textsc{d-lm} from a document as follow.
+We generate training examples for \textsc{d-lm} from a document as follows.
+We assume \textsc{d-lm} explicitly models sentence boundaries.
 We first insert the special token \texttt{</s>} into every sentence boundary including the start and end of the document.
-By this preprocessing, all the sentences start right after \texttt{</s>} and end right before \texttt{</s>}.
-We then randomly choose a text span of length $W$ from the document, where the start and end of the span do not have to match sentence boundaries, and the resulting sequence is fed to the \textsc{d-lm} for training.
-Note that \texttt{</s>} for \textsc{d-lm} indicates sentence boundaries, in other words, both start and end of sequence.
+With this preprocessing, all the sentences start immediately after an \texttt{</s>} token and end immediately before an \texttt{</s>} token.
+We then sample text spans from the document using a sliding window, where the start and end of the span do not have to match sentence boundaries.
+The sliding window's size is larger than the stride size, so adjacent spans may overlap.
+The resulting sequence is fed to the \textsc{d-lm} for training.
+Note that \texttt{</s>} for \textsc{d-lm} indicates sentence boundaries, in other words, both the start and end of the sequence.

 Using \textsc{d-lm}, $p(\bm{y})$ is computed by

 where $\tilde{\bm{y}} = [y_1,\dots,y_T,\texttt{</s>}]$.